 Even if you have a publisher, you should still develop a promotion plan because you might find out that they barely help promote your book until you’ve already sold a certain number of copies.

 Today, we’re going to show you how to get your book into the hands of more people using these strategies.

-Here’s what we’ll cover for how to promote your book:
+Here’s what we’ll cover for how to promote a book:

 Let’s get started!

 #1 – Promoting Your Book Through TV Interviews

 Scoring a TV spot is an absolute dream come true, think of all the free promotion!
 But as you can imagine, it is not easy to land a TV interview because many others are competing for the same thing.

 Here’s our strategy to help you land an interview on TV.

 To truly stand out from the masses, start by building relationships with hosts and producers of the shows you’re interested in.
 Fostering relationships first is an essential part of the pitch because it will help them better understand you and develop chemistry between you.
 This is a crucial element for a TV interview.